 The study reveals that the co-administration of the dietary supplement with antiparkinsonian drugs, allows a reduction of thee doses of conventional treatments by 25-50%, with advantageous clinical effects and a reduction of undesirable side effects of these drugs.

 Thus, this food supplement would be useful for all phases of Parkinson’s disease (initial, intermediate and advanced).
-Patients who have significant adverse reactions to conventional anti-Parkinson’s treatments from the beginning and cannot use conventional drugs could benefit from the bioproduct as well as those who tolerate better natural products in general.
+Patients who have significant adverse reactions to usual anti-Parkinson’s treatments from the beginning and cannot use conventional drugs could benefit from the bioproduct as well as those who tolerate better natural products in general.

 Selective protection of dopaminergic neurons

 Preclinical studies have demonstrated a high potential for the protection of dopaminergic neurons, which helps to slow the progression of the disease.
-This neuroprotective quality of the bioproduct, combined with its excellent tolerance without undeniable side effects, suggests that the product has an excellent profile also for its use in the prevention of the disease.
+This neuroprotective quality of the bioproduct, combined with its excellent tolerance without side effects, suggests that the product has an excellent profile also for its use in the prevention of the disease.
 It has been demonstrated that the active ingredients contained in the product can selectively protect dopaminergic neurons.
 This characteristic of the product could indeed be a key in all the phase of Parkinson’s disease.
 It would preserve the remaining dopaminergic neurons and therefore slow down the process of degeneration.

 The bioproduct has already been launched on the market